 Ultimately, it’s important to take some time to compare personal training courses and make sure a PT course suits<

 The vocational route to become a PT includes the following personal trainer courses:

 If becoming a fitness instructor sounds like the right path for you, the minimum requirement to get started is a Level 2 Gym Instructor Qualification.

 You’ll also want to make sure that the course you sign up for is accredited either by CIMSPA, as this is valued by most employers.This type of course gives you the theoretical and practical knowledge to safely and effectively work in gym and health club environments.

-To become a Personal Trainer you need an accredited and recognised qualification such as:
+To become a Personal Trainer you need recognised qualification such as: